 Year 2013-US\$100,000 Year 2014-US\$100,000 21.Undertake the biennial review and assessment of the world timber situation.
-[ITTA, 2006, Article 28] (a) Publication of the annual review and assessment of the world timber situation for 2012 in 2013 (b) Consideration of the draft elements for the biennial review and assessment of the world timber situation for 2013-2014 Estimated cost: US\$50,000 Expected funding sources: Core Operational Costs Year 2014-US\$50,000 (c) Publication of the biennial review and assessment of the world timber situation for 2013-2014 in 2015 Estimated cost: US\$40,000 Expected funding sources: Core Operational Costs Year 2014-US\$40,000 Information on tropical forests, production of timber and non-timber forest products and trade is accurate and widely available Accurate information is used by ITTO members in policy making, forest management, market development and investment promotion Fiftieth Session of the Council in 2014 (c) • Biennial review and assessment published in 2015 Council 22.Develop and ITTO knowledge management strategy and knowledge management guidelines [ITTA, 2006, Articles 1(c), (r)] Two consultants will be contracted to develop an ITTO strategic framework and guidelines required for developing an integrated knowledge management system which is contributing to take advantage to use lessons learned and build modular learning approaches to further strengthen/improve the effectiveness of future project work.
+[ITTA, 2006, Article 28] (a) Publication of the annual review and assessment of the world timber situation for 2012 in 2013 (b) Consideration of the draft elements for the biennial review and assessment of the world timber situation for 2013-2014 Estimated cost: U\$\$50,000 Expected funding sources: Core Operational Costs Year 2014-U\$\$50,000 (c) Publication of the biennial review and assessment of the world timber situation for 2013-2014 in 2015 Estimated cost: U\$\$40,000 Expected funding sources: Core Operational Costs Year 2014-U\$\$40,000 Information on tropical forests, production of timber and nontimber forest products and trade is accurate and widely available Accurate information is used by ITTO members in policy making, forest management, market development and investment promotion Number of ITTO members providing timely, accurate data Number of countries using information for policy, market development and investment promotion (a) Annual review and assessment for 2012 published in 2013 (b) Draft elements considered at the Fiftieth Session of the Council in 2014 (c) Biennial review and assessment published in 2015 Council 22.Develop and ITTO knowledge management strategy and knowledge management guidelines [ITTA, 2006, Articles 1(c), (r)] Two consultants will be contracted to develop an ITTO strategic framework and guidelines required for developing an integrated knowledge management system which is contributing to take advantage to use lessons learned and build modular learning approaches to further strengthen/improve the effectiveness of future project work.
 The system will be robust enough to be used in a context of dramatic transformations that are changing the practices in forestry and in the use of forest products.
 The strategy will show how ITTO will be more agile in devising appropriate innovations and improving its systems and its institutional readiness for continuous learning and sharing.
 Information on tropical forests, production of timber and non-timber forest products and trade is accurate and widely available Accurate information is used by ITTO members in policy making, Number of countries using information for policy, market development and investment promotion ITTO knowledge management strategy ITTO knowledge management system Council/Joint Committees